GeomScale/dingo/doc/documentation.md

 python -m dingo -poly output_polytope
 ```

-However, the output polytope after a complete run and the termination of MMCS algorithm is much more rounded than the polytope after the preprocessing.
+However, the output polytope after a complete run and the termination of MMCS algorithm is much more rounded than the polytope just after the preprocessing.
 Thus, the sampling from that polytope is more efficient.
-We should use that polytope to sample additional steady states.
+You should use that polytope to sample additional steady states.

 ### Statistical guarantees